mobxjs/mobx/docs/react/react-integration.md

 ```

 Note that this is a different mindset from other libraries like `react-redux`, where it is a good practice to dereference early and pass primitives down, to better leverage memoization.
-If the problem is not entirely clear, make sure to check out [what does MobX react to?](../best/what-does-mobx-react-to.md).
+If the problem is not entirely clear, make sure to check out [What does MobX react to?](../best/what-does-mobx-react-to.md).

 ### Don't pass observables into components that aren't `observer`